What is rheumatoid vasculitis?

 How is rheumatoid vasculitis diagnosed?

-- Blood tests to check for inflammation
+- Blood tests.
+These check for inflammation.

-- Blood cultures to look for infection
+- Blood cultures.
+These look for infection.

 How is rheumatoid vasculitis treated?